samyipsh/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 Populate the contacts with tag using `tag 1 3 4 cs2030`

-    1. Test case: `replace cs2030 cs2040`<br>
+    1. Test case: `replacetag cs2030 cs2040`<br>
-       Expected: `cs2030` tag is replaced for first, third and forth contacts with `cs2040` tag.
+       Expected: `cs2030` tag is replaced for first, third and fourth contacts with `cs2040` tag.
 Success of tag replacement shown in the status message.

-    1. Test case: `replace cs2040 cs1231 cs2103`<br>
+    1. Test case: `replacetag cs2040 cs1231 cs2103`<br>
-       Expected: `cs2040` tag is replaced for first, third and forth contacts with `cs1231` tag.
+       Expected: `cs2040` tag is replaced for first, third and fourth contacts with `cs1231` tag.
 Success of tag replacement shown in the status message.

     1. Test case: `replacetag cs2030 #`<br>
        Expected: No tag is being replaced.
 Error details shown in the status message about what is a valid tag.